natalia-s-belova/wikipedia_android_app_tests/README.md

 appium
 ~~~
 5. Configure .env.local_<> file according to way you are going to run tests
-6Run test in terminal using command
+6. Run test in terminal using command
 ~~~
 context=local_real pytest
 ~~~